Augustine of Hippo—famous church father, early theologian and . . . old-earth creationist?

-Not only did Augustine not support old-earth views; he also rightly considered himself a limited human and regarded his thinking on Genesis to be fallible.
-In the last book he wrote (about 3 years before his death), called Retractions, he sought to review all his books and make corrections where he had erred.
+Not only did Augustine not support old-earth views but he also rightly considered himself a limited human and regarded his thinking on Genesis to be fallible.
+In the last book he wrote (about three years before his death), called Retractions, he sought to review all his books and make corrections where he had erred.
 Concerning his final, most literal commentary on Genesis, Augustine wrote, “In this work, many questions have been asked rather than solved, and of those which have been solved, fewer have been answered conclusively.
 Moreover, others have been proposed in such a way as to require further investigation.”14

-Usually, even a non-Christian knows something about the earth, the heavens, and the other elements of this world, about the motion and orbit of the stars and even their size and relative positions, about the predictable eclipses of the sun and moon, the cycles of the years and the seasons, about the kinds of animals, shrubs, stones, and so forth, and this knowledge he hold to as being certain from reason and experience.
+Usually, even a non-Christian knows something about the earth, the heavens, and the other elements of this world, about the motion and orbit of the stars and even their size and relative positions, about the predictable eclipses of the sun and moon, the cycles of the years and the seasons, about the kinds of animals, shrubs, stones, and so forth, and this knowledge he holds to as being certain from reason and experience.
 Now, it is a disgraceful and dangerous thing for an infidel to hear a Christian, presumably giving the meaning of Holy Scripture, talking nonsense on these topics; and we should take all means to prevent such an embarrassing situation, in which people show up vast ignorance in a Christian and laugh it to scorn.

 –Augustine, The Literal Meaning of Genesis